 A new technical standard requiring that systems are capable of being remotely disconnected and reconnected by an agent registered with the Technical Regulator.

-Note that assessments of prospective relevant agents are underway and this list will be frequently updated.
+Note that assessments of prospective relevant agents are ongoing and this list will be frequently updated.

 - Export limit requirements